RisingGlitch/Sparsedows/README.md

 # Sparsedows
 A WORK IN PROGRESS, port of some of Sparsebox's features to python

-Please don't run this right now, there is a very likely chance it will bootloop you.
+# PLEASE dont run this right now, there is a very likely chance it will bootloop you.

 # How to use: